Get our latest essays, archival selections, reading lists, and exclusive content delivered straight to your inbox.

 Bevins begins his book by recollecting encounters with right-wing mobs in Brazil and Indonesia, who harass and threaten people they deem communists.
 These experiences prodded him to investigate the “monstrous international network of extermination” at the Cold War’s core.
 Contemporary evocations of the Jakarta method illustrate the paradox of projective identification: tribunes of domination misrecognize the downtrodden’s dreams of liberation as vicious hostility.
 It is not any defense of freedom but this fear of retribution that fuels the machinery of mass death.
 But one Indonesian survivor Bevins interviewed “wants no vengeance.”
 “The solution,” he believes, “is for this nation to recognize its sins and to repent.”

-Stuart Schrader is a Lecturer and Assistant Research Scientist in Sociology at Johns Hopkins University, where he teaches courses in Africana Studies, International Studies, and Sociology.
+Stuart Schrader is Associate Research Professor at the Center for Africana Studies and Associate Director of the Program in Racism, Immigration, & Citizenship at Johns Hopkins University.
 He is author of Badges Without Borders: How Global Counterinsurgency Transformed American Policing (2019).

 Vital reading on politics, literature, and more in your inbox.
 Sign up for our Weekly Newsletter, Monthly Roundup, and event notifications.